ReddTea/reddtea.github.io/docs/index.md

-# About Me

-I'm an exoplanet researcher focused on detecting and characterising long-period giant planets by combining precision radial-velocities with astrometry.
-I develop Bayesian methods and open-source tools to make model selection and evidence estimation more reliable in challenging multi-modal posteriors.

 # International Conference Exoplanets and Planet Formation
 If you got here through the conference, you probably want to check the links below, but feel free to explore around.